-Our two main financial audit reports are mandated by State and/or federal laws.
+Our two main financial audits are mandated by State and/or federal laws.
 They are:

 - Statewide Single Audit

-Financial audits are designed to provide reasonable assurance about whether the financial statements and/or schedules of an entity are presented fairly and in all material respects according to generally accepted accounting principles.
+Financial audits are designed to provide reasonable assurance about whether the basic financial statements and/or financial schedules of an audited entity are presented fairly, in all material respects, in accordance with generally accepted accounting principles.

 Performance Audit Reports

-- Most of our discretionary, non-mandated, audit hours each year are focused on performance auditing.
+Most of our discretionary, nonmandated, audit hours each year are focused on performance auditing.
 Performance audits provide findings and conclusions based on an evaluation of sufficient, appropriate evidence against criteria.

-- We will perform limited audit testing to determine if previous performance audit report findings were addressed by an agency.
+We perform limited testing to determine if previous performance audit report recommendations were addressed by an agency.

 Preliminary Survey Summaries

-- If the results of a preliminary survey do not identify significant potential opportunities for improvements and/or risks of deficiencies that could impair management’s ability to operate a program effectively or efficiently, we may discontinue the audit and release a summary report of our preliminary survey.
+If the results of a preliminary survey do not identify significant potential opportunities for improvements and/or risks of deficiencies that could impair management’s ability to operate a program effectively or efficiently, we terminate the audit and release a summary report of our preliminary survey.